 - Release Date

-According to Real Steel, Dreamworks’ new sci-fi family film, over the next 8 years the sport of boxing will fade away only to be replaced by high-tech robot death matches where remote controlled automatons punch each other into scrap metal.
-If you’re thinking this sounds like “Rock’em Sock’em Robots: The Movie”, then you’d be right—although the film has no direct correlation to the toy, aside from obvious similarities in concept.
-We learn that a video game- and violence-obsessed culture demands more carnage, and only robots that tear each other limb from limb can provide.
-Given that Comedy Central’s show BattleBots was canceled years ago due to waning interest, and that the current state of robotics is nowhere near the advances suggested here, the unlikely notion that by 2020 such developments will come to fruition sours any prospective credibility.
+According to Real Steel, Dreamworks’ new sci-fi family film, over the next 8 years, the sport of boxing will fade away only to be replaced by high-tech robot death matches where remote-controlled automatons punch each other into scrap metal.
+If you’re thinking this sounds like “Rock’em Sock’em Robots: The Movie,” then you’d be right—although the film has no direct correlation to the toy, aside from obvious similarities in concept.
+We learn that a video game- and violence-obsessed culture demands more carnage, and only robots that tear each other limb from limb can provide it.
+Given that Comedy Central’s show BattleBots was canceled years ago due to waning interest, and that the current state of robotics is nowhere near the advances suggested here, the unlikely notion that, by 2020, such developments will come to fruition sours any prospective credibility.